python/cpython/Doc/library/sys.rst

    .. index:: single: auditing

-   Raises an auditing event with any active hooks.
+   Raise an auditing event with any active hooks.
 The event name is a string identifying the event and its associated schema, which is the number and types of arguments.
 The schema for a given event is considered public and stable API and should not be modified between releases.